 You struggle to keep your team and employees motivated.
 Perhaps you are successful at motivating your direct reports, but the most important part of your job is to get them to confidently motivate their people, and they theirs, all the way down organisational structures.
 Literature is riddled with ways and means, different theories on how to motivate followers, even in line with their individual personality profiles.
 It almost seems like your job is to be a psychologist rather than a leader.
 From a leadership perspective, to motivate a team or organisation, do these four things:

-- There is a lack of clear and relevant direction consistently, from top to bottom:

 The direction you and your team follow is not relevant, or if it is, it is not simple enough, clear enough, there is a lack of believability or it is simply not trusted because of a trust deficit within your organisation.
 This could be because you and your team did not truly create it together, backed up by an accurate understanding of what really goes on at the essence of the business; where the rubber hits the tar.
 Because you went on some break away does not mean everybody was part of creating the direction either, or that your direction is relevant, simple, believable or trusted.
 You may be autocratically forcing your direction on your team and organisation, in which case buy-in is slower; much needed action is delayed, and when implemented, it is not necessarily with the best attitude and even full grasp of the original message, because why will someone listen effectively when there is little or no trust.
 Perhaps at this stage your forced direction seems to be accurate and working out, but this approach will come back to haunt you.
 Your direction of course must point to the aspirations, positively impact the facts that you need to move, and address identified constraints across the business.
 Now, again, you may pass the test as far as your direct reports are concerned.
 But that is the easy part.
 To ensure your leaders do the same with their people, and they with theirs all the way “down” to the essence of the business, is the more important and challenging part.

-- Structures – resources, systems, procedures are not adequately supporting motivation and directions: Your organisation has developed a culture of unnecessary compliance rather than one of passionate value adding and positive movement.
+3. Structures – resources, systems, procedures are not adequately supporting motivation and directions: Your organisation has developed a culture of unnecessary compliance rather than one of passionate value adding and positive movement.
 Your structures have become a law unto itself.
 Let me say this: Structure, systems, procedures are there to serve your and the organizations aspirations and directions, not the other way around.
 Any structure that does not do this must be eradicated with immediate effect, as it is then officially your enemy to positive movement.
 Its primary purpose has become that of slowing down movement.
 This could take the form of an unnecessary meeting, reporting system or pointless building.
 You have to find the balance between appeasing compliance to relevant procedures and systems on one hand, while delivering on the need for speedy decision making and movement on the other.
 If steps one and two above are absolutely clear, then step three becomes far simpler.